HTC U12+: Hardware

 The HTC U12+ has 6 GB of RAM and runs on a 2.8 GHz Snapdragon 845 SoC, the latest and highest-end chip available from Qualcomm at the time.
 It comes with the option of 64 or 128 GB of internal UFS 2.1 storage, and a hybrid dual SIM system in which one slot can also be used for microSD storage of up to 2 TB.
 The screen is a 6-inch Super LCD 6 panel at Quad HD+ (2880×1440) resolution (573 ppi) with an 18:9 screen ration, covered with Gorilla Glass 5.
 The device is Quick Charge 4.0-compatible, and comes with a Quick Charge 3.0 charger.

 HTC's BoomSound dual-speaker technology features on the device; it uses the earpiece as a tweeter and a bottom-firing speaker as a subwoofer.
-The phone uses four microphones that can isolate subjects in videos and that can automatically zoom up to 4×.
-As with the U11, a pair of USonic earbuds are included that connect via USB-C and incorporate a DAC and active noise cancellation.
+The phone uses four microphones that can isolate subjects in videos and automatically zoom up to 4×.
+As with the U11, a pair of USonic earbuds is included that connect via USB-C and incorporate a DAC and active noise cancellation.
 The U12+ can transmit 24-bit audio files via Bluetooth with aptX-HD.

-The U12+ features the Edge Sense pressure-sensitive sides that debuted on the U11 and Pixel 2, which allow it to perform various functions when squeezed.
+The U12+ features Edge Sense pressure-sensitive sides, as on the U11 and Pixel 2, which allow it to perform various functions when squeezed.
 Edge Sense also features in pressure-sensitive technology in place of physical volume and other buttons, similar to Apple's Force Touch.
 When touched or tapped, the unmoving button-like protrusions give haptic feedback, and react in different ways to the level of pressure applied to them.
 There is a fingerprint scanner on the rear and facial recognition.